niplav/site/increasing.md

 negative side effects, either only on the hours gained or on all of the hours spent awake, or having an effect on expected lifespan.
 So we have to decide how much we (e.g.) (dis)value spending an additional hour awake, but being 5% more dizzy during those 17 waking hours.
+Ideal interventions would just reduce sleep duration, while not impacting (or even improving) cognitive function, mood and physical appearance during waking hours.

 <!--https://www.healthline.com/health/how-to-sleep-8-hours-in-4-hours-->